qed-solver/rulescript/README.md

 cargo run --example optimizer_repl
 ```

-Interactive demonstration with all 12 implemented rules:
+Interactive demonstration with optimization rules:
 - Choose which rules to apply
 - See before/after query plans
 - Real SQL parsing with DataFusion